Defend International is asking its members and partners to mobilise during this year’s Global Week of Action Against Gun Violence, June 5-12.

-Defend International joins IANSA and appeals to its members, supporters and partners to participate in the week of action and make it a success.
+Defend International appeals to its members, supporters and partners to participate in the week of action and make it a success.

 Take action on Global Week of Action!

-- You can also organise public events to raise awareness and mobilise public pressure on policy makers.
+- Organise public events to raise awareness and mobilise public pressure on policy makers.

-- You can write an open letter, issue a press release, organise a press conference, or arrange interviews to discuss these important issues.
-Or
+- Write open letters, issue a press releases, organise a press conference, or arrange interviews to discuss these important issues.

 In 2001, all Member States of the United Nations agreed to an important new framework for cooperation on small arms called the Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects (PoA).
-Under the PoA, governments agreed to improve national small arms laws, import/export controls, and stockpile management, and to engage in cooperation and assistance.
+Under the PoA, Member States have agreed to improve national arms laws, import/export controls, and stockpile management, and to engage in cooperation and assistance.

-In 2005, they also adopted the International Tracing Instrument (ITI), which requires States to mark weapons properly and to keep records.
-The ITI provides a framework for cooperation in weapons tracing – fulfilling one of the commitments governments had made in the PoA.
-Improving weapons tracing is now part of the 2030 Agenda for Sustainable Development, in Sustainable Development Goal 16.4.
+The International Tracing Instrument was adopted in 2005.
+It requires States to mark weapons properly and to keep records.
+The instrument provides a framework for cooperation in weapons tracing – meeting one of the commitments States had made in the PoA.
+Improving tracing has become part of the 2030 Agenda for Sustainable Development (Goal 16.4).

-Every six years, a Review Conference is held at UN Headquarters to review progress made in the implementation of the PoA and the ITI.
+Every six years, a Review Conference is held at UN Headquarters in NYC to review the progress made in the implementation of the PoA and the ITI.

-2018 will mark the third Review Conference, an important opportunity for countries in all regions to strengthen and improve efforts to reduce the proliferation and misuse of small arms.
+2018 will mark the third Review Conference (RevCon3), which is an important opportunity for Member States to strengthen efforts to reduce the proliferation and misuse of small arms.